Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Introduction

 A caveat of COfB is that we can only rerun SGD after all the data becomes available.
 Thus, it cannot be used in a single-pass streaming fashion.
-To address this, our online version, \emph{Cheap Online Bootstrap (COnB)}, runs multiple ($B+1$) SGDs in parallel on the fly as new data comes in.
+To address this, our online version, \emph{Cheap Online Bootstrap (COnB)}, runs multiple, namely $B+1$, SGDs in parallel on the fly as new data comes in.
 COnB borrows the idea of \cite{JMLR:v19:17-370} in perturbing the gradient estimate in the SGD iteration.
 However, like COfB, it is computationally much cheaper than \cite{JMLR:v19:17-370} as it only needs to maintain a very small number of SGD runs.
 In both our theory and experimentation, we illustrate that using $B=3$ already produces consistently better coverage than the existing approaches.

 Our methodology synthesizes two recent ideas.
 One, as mentioned earlier, is the recent cheap bootstrap idea.
-In essence, rather than relying on the resemblance between the resample distribution and the sampling distribution—as is the norm with traditional bootstraps—the cheap bootstrap capitalizes on the approximate independence between the resample and original estimates.
-When combined with asymptotic normality, this allows us to devise a pivotal statistic that requires an incredibly minimal number (potentially as low as 1) of resample runs, denoted by $B$.
-Although the cheap bootstrap facilitates the creation of asymptotically exact-coverage intervals, it can also result in larger interval lengths when $B$ is small.
-Nonetheless, as discussed in \cite{lam2022cheap,ll2023}, the interval length advantageously shrinks quickly as $B$ increases away from 1.
+This approach integrates the analysis of the statistical error coming from the original data and the Monte Carlo error in approximating the resample distribution together, in contrast to separated treatment in conventional bootstraps.
+To explain, while conventional bootstraps rely on the approximation of the sampling distribution by the resample distribution, which is in turn approximated by running Monte Carlo to generate many realized resamples, the cheap bootstrap directly utilizes the joint distribution between the original estimate and each resample estimate to construct pivotal statistics.
+Subsequently, it allows the use of a minimal number of resample runs, i.e., potentially as low as $B=1$, while maintaining large-sample exact coverages.
+However, it also results in longer intervals when $B$ is small.
+Nonetheless, as discussed in \cite{lam2022cheap} and \cite{ll2023}, the interval length advantageously shrinks quickly as $B$ increases away from 1.